 There is an inherent need for translation and language learning in the workplace.
 Starting from within a company, when there is a lack of language proficiency within an organization, managers often rely on other employees to translate for those who speak little or no English when it comes to day-to-day communication.
 Alternatively, supervisors get by with hand gestures and Google Translate.
 Some companies and executives opt to hire managers who are bilingual, while others provide foreign language training for those who supervise non-native English speakers.
 These language barriers can better be addressed at the HR level with a translation strategy and interpretation in the workplace.

-In order for all employees to feel equal, having critical documents available in native languages of all employees is significant.
+In order for all employees to feel equal, having critical documents available in the native languages of all employees is significant.
 Addressing language needs and concerns within a company have many benefits including the following:

 - Improved productivity – Research shows that improved language skills save workers three hours or more a week.
 This wasted time is often spent with language translation or resolving miscommunication issues.
 Language proficiency improves productivity regardless of a worker’s position.

 - Increased employee retention – One of the most common challenges for HR is keeping employees happy.
-Shared language helps increase employee retention as it allows employees to communicate more comfortably with coworkers.
+A shared language helps increase employee retention as it allows employees to communicate more comfortably with coworkers.
 Additionally, language training makes employees feel more engaged in their work since their company has invested in them.

 After language barriers within a company are addressed, a language learning strategy should be considered for global expansion.
 Foreign language skills are critical in today’s global economy.
 Better customer understanding is one of the biggest benefits for employees learning the native language for which the organization plans to expand.
 With global expansion comes a shifting customer base and in order to truly know the customer, it is crucial to speak and understand the native language.
-As such, language training and learning within an organization holds even more significance.
+As such, language training and learning within an organization hold even more significance.

 Translation and language learning in the workplace have a direct benefit to the employee as well as the company as a whole.
 Translating critical documents and communications for non-native language speakers ensures that all employees feel valued.
 When a company invests in its employees, job satisfaction is typically higher.

 Language learning programs help companies with global expansion, but they also benefit employees’ personal growth.
-Additionally, the increased proficiency and confidence gained from language training directly results in promotions and upward mobility within a company or in new opportunities.
+Additionally, the increased proficiency and confidence gained from language training directly result in promotions and upward mobility within a company or in new opportunities.

 Programs that promote professional and personal growth improve morale within the company.
 An atmosphere of learning results in a pleasant, engaged culture.
 If language learning is something that employees want, then they’ll have a feeling that their company is invested in them.